 Sales and Marketing.
 Sales and marketing consists primarily of salaries, commissions and employee benefits, stock based compensation, employee travel and lodging, advertising, trade shows, promotions, and related marketing costs.
 We host a national customer conference in Nashville known as "Summit," a portion of the costs of which are included in sales and marketing expenses.
-Personnel costs within sales and marketing include our HealthStream Learning & Talent Management and HealthStream Research sales teams, consultants, and marketing personnel.
+Personnel costs within sales and marketing include our sales teams, relationship managers, and marketing personnel.